 Ecosystems Knowledge and Learning Forum, Birmingham, 13th February 2012

 The purpose of this Ecosystems Knowledge and Learning Forum was to help inform the activities of the Network as well as provide opportunities for projects to build connections with each other and exchange ideas.
-Learning themes were developed by interactions with projects before and during this event.
-The Network team welcomes suggestions for activities relating to these learning themes - to provide these, please contact us.

 Events supported by the Ecosystems Knowledge Network